 6. Audi e-tron GT

 The Audi e-tron GT combines dramatic styling with premium levels of comfort and plenty of power to match.
-Ride quality is excellent, while if you decide to crank things up you'll notice the precise steering and superb grip help to make the e-tron GT a rewarding drive.
+Ride quality is excellent, and if you decide to crank things up you'll notice the precise steering and superb grip help to make the e-tron GT a rewarding drive.

 Looking at the numbers for the e-tron GT underlines the performance and practicality on offer: 523bhp, 0-62mph in 4.1 seconds and a range of up to 298 miles.
 Charging is also a plus point; at up to 270kW at 800V charging stations, you can top up from 5-80 per cent in just 23 minutes, while 62 miles can be added in 5 minutes.

-Priced from around £82,000, the e-tron GT includes great in-car tech, although the Vorsprung model costs a further £25,000 and brings 18-way electrically-adjustable seats with ventilation and massage functions, matrix LED headlights with Audi’s laser light technology, adaptive cruise control with semi-autonomous driving tech and a head-up display.
+Priced from around £82,000, the e-tron GT includes great in-car tech, while the Vorsprung model costs a further £25,000 and brings 18-way electrically-adjustable seats with ventilation and massage functions, matrix LED headlights with Audi’s laser light technology, adaptive cruise control with semi-autonomous driving tech and a head-up display.
 The top-spec car also adds adaptive air suspension and a four-wheel steering system.